-Mid-career media makers from Egypt, Jordan, Lebanon, Morocco, Tunisia, Turkey and the United Arab Emirates – all of which have rich traditions of storytelling and have been historically underrepresented in the U.S. film industry – are selected to participate as Global Media Makers Fellows.
-These Fellows travel to LA for a seven-week residency (September – October) which includes intensive filmmaking labs, collaborative workshops, filmmaker education, business training and professional networking opportunities.
+Mid-career media makers from Algeria, Egypt, Jordan, Lebanon, Morocco, Saudi Arabia, Tunisia, Turkey and the United Arab Emirates – all of which have rich traditions of storytelling and have been historically underrepresented in the U.S. film industry – are selected to participate as Global Media Makers Fellows.
+These Fellows travel to LA for a six-week residency (September – November) which includes intensive filmmaking labs, collaborative workshops, filmmaker education, business training and professional networking opportunities.

 Mentorship continues remotely through the remainder of the year via video call sessions.
 Fellows are expected to foster a culture of mentorship in the region and are strongly encouraged to share their experiences and knowledge gleaned during their stay in LA with their local filmmaking communities.
 Selected filmmakers are recognized as Film Independent Fellows and will receive career-long support and eligibility to apply for Film Independent grants.